aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-bmp-image-using-image-save-options/_index.md

 1. Basic knowledge of the Java programming language.
 2. JDK (Java Development Kit) installed on your machine.
 3. An IDE such as Eclipse or IntelliJ IDEA.
-4. Aspose.Note for Java library – download it from [here](https://releases.aspose.com/note/java/).
+4. Aspose.Note for Java library – download it from [Aspose.Note for Java download page](https://releases.aspose.com/note/java/).

 ## Import Packages